How To Support Children Throughout KS2 SATs: Mental Health & Wellbeing Activities For Children

 Identifying the causes of primary school stress

-More than ever, primary school children are feeling the stress and pressure of Year 6 SATs.
+More than ever, primary school children are feeling the pressure of Year 6 SATs and exam stress.
 In fact, the National Union of Teachers found that 76% of primary school teachers observed stress-related symptoms in pupils leading up to SATs.

 Recognising signs of SATs-related stress in pupils is essential for timely intervention.